 If you want a more sophisticated design with improved comfort, better flash windows, and sensors that automatically select your best IPL intensity, then try the Lumea Prestige, Smoothskin Pure or Braun Pro 5.
 But if your skin is dark, or affordable simplicity is what you need, then you can’t beat the Infinity.

 Next, a few niggles with how Silk’n promote the Infinity.

 First, the guidance on safe skin tones differs in the US.
 In the UK and Europe, Silk’n promote it safe for types I to VI.
 But in the USA the range is I to V. It’s confusing, but there is a simple reason.
 It’s because of the FDA-clearance required for home IPL devices in the USA.
 Learn more about Silk’n Infinity and FDA-clearance here.

 Second, Silk’n do a very poor job explaining what to expect on darker skin tones.
 It takes much longer to see results when using the lower intensities safe for dark skin, compared to lighter skin using the highest intensities.
 You’ll also need more regular sessions to stay smooth.
 This isn’t a defect with the Infinity, it’s just how the science works.
 But Silk’n don’t mention this anywhere in the user manual or in their sales materials.
 Learn more about it in the Silk’n study results on skin type V and VI.

 And finally, if you live in the UK or Europe, you don’t get a money back guarantee with the Infinity.
 Boo.
 However, buy from Silkn.com in the US or Silkn.ca in Canada, and you get a 60-day money back guarantee.
 Hurrah!
 So, you can buy and try without risk on fair hair or dark skin to see if it works for you.

 Yup, the Infinity is rather special because sessions are quick, and the clever, combined technology means it’s gentle and safe for dark skin tones too.
-It’s well-made, compact, comfortable to hold, and easy to manoeuvre.
+It’s well-made, comfortable to hold, and easy to manoeuvre.
 And whilst not the easiest to flash on more awkward areas, it just takes a bit of practise to get right.